Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: The Prospect of Absorption in FRBs

 \subsubsection{Current Facility Capabilities}

 As outlined in Section \ref{sec:theory}, the detectability of \hi\ absorption in FRB signals is governed by a combination of instrumental and source properties, including the system noise, the \hi\ line width, and the FRB’s intensity, temporal duration, and redshift.
-To understand the broader likelihood of any given facility to detect absorption/constrain \tspin, we must also consider their fields of view (FoV) and frequency ranges, as well as the intrinsic luminosity distribution and spectral behaviour of the FRB population.
+To understand the broader likelihood of any given facility to detect absorption, we must also consider their fields of view (FoV) and frequency ranges, as well as the intrinsic luminosity distribution and spectral behaviour of the FRB population.

-Although absorption measurements are not limited by the distance–dependent sensitivity constraints that restrict \hi\ emission studies to the local Universe, this method used to constrain \tspin\ relies on the availability of emission maps.
-For this reason, facilities which do not cover the 1.3–1.42 GHz band where local Universe \hi\ is detected cannot meaningfully contribute to such analysis.
-We therefore exclude the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{CHIME} which observes between 400-800 MHz, but note that its successor, The Canadian Hydrogen Observatory and Radio-transient Detector \citep[CHORD;][]{CHORD}, will operate with an ultra-wide band between 300-1500 MHz and thus is poised to become an important resource for future work.
-Henceforth, we consider only the current capabilities of the remaining major facilities in the field --- ASKAP, the Deep Synoptic Array \citep[DSA;][]{Kocz2019}, FAST, and MeerKAT.
+Although absorption measurements are not limited by the distance-dependent sensitivity constraints that restrict \hi\ emission studies to the local Universe, it remains essential to identify the host galaxy in order to constrain the redshift and associate any inferred gas properties with a well-understood sightline.
+It is therefore important to consider both the observing bands of each telescope and the likelihood of localising an FRB whose host-galaxy redshift falls within those bands.
+Consequently, for the remainder of this analysis, we exclude data from the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{CHIME}, which observes between 400-800 MHz.
+Despite detecting the majority of FRBs, CHIME is exceedingly unlikely to localise bursts at sufficiently high redshift ($z>0.78$) for the \hi\ line to fall within this observing band.
+However, we note that its successor, The Canadian Hydrogen Observatory and Radio-transient Detector \citep[CHORD;][]{CHORD}, will operate with an ultra-wide band between 300-1500 MHz and thus is poised to become an important resource for future work.
+Henceforth, we consider only the current capabilities of the remaining major facilities in the field --- ASKAP, the Deep Synoptic Array \citep[DSA;][]{Kocz2019}, the Five-hundred-meter Aperture Spherical Telescope \citep[FAST;][]{FAST}, and MeerKAT.
+Each of these telescopes are capable of observing the \hi\ line over a broad range of redshifts, including the local Universe between 1.3-1.4 GHz.